cerner/fhir.cerner.com/content/millennium/r4/base/workflow/appointment.md

 Etag: W/"10"
 Last-Modified: Fri, 11 Aug 2023 15:42:29 GMT
 Vary: Origin
+opc-request-id: /95685D1463E5BE27E66427BBDA8725DE/BD2E22EED59A7AD48B938357F8CF72E1
-X-Request-Id: 47306a14c8a2c3afd4ab85aa9594101d
+X-Request-Id: 26ca6d46-bf47-430b-b92f-bf687b80bfbf
 </pre>

-The `ETag` response header indicates the current `If-Match` version to use on subsequent updates.

-<%= disclaimer %>

 ### Errors

-The common [errors] and [OperationOutcomes] may be returned.

-In addition, the following errors may be returned:
+In addition to the common [errors] and [OperationOutcomes], the following errors may be returned:

 * Updating an Appointment resource with the incorrect version will result in a `409 Conflict` response.
 * Updating an Appointment resource without sending the `If-Match` header will result in a `412 Precondition Failed` response.
 * Updating an Appointment resource which is currently being modified will result in a `423 Locked` response.
 * If the Appointment resource could not be updated because of an operation that is necessary for the update (eg. encounter association), `424 Failed Dependency` response will be returned.
-* Patching a Video Visit appointment with add operations that has previously been patched for Video Visit links will result in a `409 Conflict` response.
+* Patching a Video Visit Appointment with add operations that has previously been patched for Video Visit links will result in a `409 Conflict` response.
 * Mixing add and replace patch operations is not supported while patching a Video Visit Appointment and will result in a `422 Unprocessable Entity` response.
-* Patching a Video Visit appointment with any missing required patch operations will result in a `422 Unprocessable Entity` response.
+* Patching a Video Visit Appointment with any missing required patch operations will result in a `422 Unprocessable Entity` response.
 * Patching an Appointment with a participant status other than "accepted" will result in a `422 Unprocessable Entity` response.

 ## Create